Island Villages

 • Tonga

 The beat of the drum calls you before you even arrive to the village of Tonga.
-Whether throwing spears, paddling canoes or watching the action packed Tongan presentation, your visit will be filled with laughter and fun.
+Whether throwing spears, paddling canoes or watching the action-packed Tongan drum presentation, your visit will be filled with laughter and fun.

 • Rapa Nui (Easter Island)